louis-young/session-authentication-service/README.md

 # Session Authentication Service

-A session-based authentication service written in Node/Express with Knex and Postgres.
+A session-based authentication service - written in Node/Express with Knex and Postgres.

 ## Description

-A hand rolled authentication service with a client included that interfaces with the service, written in React.
+A hand rolled authentication service with a client included that interfaces with the service - written in React.
 It features protected routes and the registration, change password and login forms.

 ## Motivation